rodgzilla/teaching/deep_nlp/deep_nlp.md

 method are stored next to the parameters their correspond to.

-The last step of the training loop is to clean the gradient computations that we have just did in order to perform the next optimization step independently of this one.
+The last step of the training loop is to clean the gradient computations that we have just done in order to perform the next optimization step independently of this one.
 In very specific cases we do not want to clear the gradients after the end of the loop but this kind of use is beyond the scope of this course.